godotengine/godot-docs/classes/class_node.rst

 void **set_display_folded** **(** :ref:`bool<class_bool>` fold **)**

-Sets the folded state of the node in the Scene dock.
-This method is only intended for use with editor tooling.
+If set to ``true``, the node appears folded in the Scene dock.
+As a result, all of its children are hidden.
+This method is intended to be used in editor plugins and tools, but it also works in release builds.
+See also :ref:`is_displayed_folded<class_Node_method_is_displayed_folded>`.

 .. rst-class:: classref-item-separator